froukje/datamapu/content/posts/classical_ml/kmeans.md

 ## What is K-Means Clustering? - The Algorithm

 K-Means clustering is an unsupervised Machine Learning algorithm used to partition an unlabeled, unsorganised data set into k clusters, where the number k is defined in advance.
 Each data point is assigned to the cluster with the closest centroid, based on a predefined distance metric.
 The algorithm minimizes the inner-cluster variance of the data.
-More precisely the algorithm has the following steps
+More precisely the algorithm follows these steps:

 **1. Initialization:** The algorithm starts by selecting k initial centroids.
 These can be chosen as random points from the data sets or by using more sophisticated methods like [K-Means++](https://en.wikipedia.org/wiki/K-means%2B%2B) to improve convergence.
-When using the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans) library the initial method "k-means++" is the default method.
+When using the [sklearn](https://scikit-learn.org/stable/modules/generated/sklearn.cluster.KMeans) library, the initial method "k-means++" is the default method.

 **2. Assignment Step:** For each data point, the distance to each of the centroids is calculated.
 Each data point is then assigned to the nearest centroid.
 As distance metric typically the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) is chosen, which is also the metric used in the sklearn method.
 After this step k clusters are formed.

 **3. Update Step:** The centroids are recalculated as the mean of all data points assigned to each cluster.

 **Repeat steps 2 and 3** iteratively until the centroids no longer change significantly or the indicated number of iterations is reached.
-The k clusters after the convergence criterion is reached is the final result.
+The k clusters after reaching the convergence criterion are the final result.

 {{< img-slider id="kmeans2" images="[\"/images/kmeans/iteration_1.png\", \"/images/kmeans/iteration_2.png\", \"/images/kmeans/iteration_3.png\", \"/images/kmeans/iteration_4.png\", \"/images/kmeans/iteration_5.png\"]" >}}

 ## Choosing the Right Number of Clusters

 One of the key challenges in K-Means clustering is selecting the optimal number of clusters.
-A number of methods have been developed to determine the optimal number of clusters.
+Several of methods have been developed to determine the optimal number of clusters.
 In this post, we will only discuss the most popular ones: the *Elbow Method* and the *Silhouette Score*.

 ### Elbow Method

 The *Elbow Method* helps to determine the optimal number of clusters by plotting the sum of squared distances (inertia) from each point to its assigned centroid against the number of clusters.
 As the number of clusters increases, the inertia decreases.
 The point where the decrease sharply slows down (forming an "elbow") indicates the optimal number of clusters.

-Its popularity stems from its simplicity and visual appeal.
+This method's popularity stems from its simplicity and visual appeal.
 It allows data scientists and analysts to quickly identify a suitable number of clusters by visual inspection.

 **Pros:**